-The class is offered to those living with a mental illness, including:
+The Peer-to-Peer class is offered to those living with mental health conditions, including:

 - Bipolar Disorder